 Summer Camp will be held on July 1st with two weeks of fun and both spiritual and educational instruction.
 The summer camp will be held at the Bealsville Recreation Center.

-Come out to the VBS Kick Off on Saturday June 9th to obtain more information and registration.
+Come out to the VBS Kick Off in June 2014 to obtain more information and registration.

 After pleading for a new school failed during the 1930's failed, Bealsville residents raised $1,000 dollars and donated over ten acres of land for a new school.
 This structure was then renamed Glover School after the resident William A. Glover whose family donated the land the school is currently located.
 As a result a three room block building was constructed by the county and pupils from Keysville, Hopewell, Coronet and Trapnell were transported to the Glover Center.